Alfresco/acs-community-packaging/dev/README.md

 endpoints via `http://localhost:8080/alfresco/`. `entT` is an alias for the following command and `entTDebug` will allow a debugger to be attached.
 ~~~
-$ # The alias entT is the same as the following mvn command. entTDebug may also be used.
+$ # The alias comT is the same as the following mvn command. comTDebug may also be used.
 $ mvn clean install -Prun,withShare
 [INFO] ------------------------------------------------------------------------
 [INFO] Reactor Build Order: